csherland/ECE465-MatrixInversion/README.md

 Project properties (data source/output, port numbers, etc.) can be configured in the project.properties file located in src/main/resources.
 The properties required by this project are as follows:

-On the load balancer, the client port is the port on which the LB will listen for incoming connections from clients.
+On the load balancer, the client port is the port on which the balancer will listen for incoming connections from clients.
 This is also the connection on which it will respond to clients with a histogram server assignment.
 The host port is the port on which the load balancer listens for new histogram worker instances.
 The hostname is the ip address of url at which the load balancer can be reached by external clients or